To capture the year in pop, let's think back to some of its most memorable songs:

 Quick, what year am I talking about?

-Why, 1984, of course — the year of Nena's "99 Luftballons (Red Balloons)," Prince's "When Doves Cry."
+Why, 1984, of course — the year of Nena's "99 Luftballons (Red Balloons)," Bruce Springsteen's "Dancing in the Dark," Madonna's "Borderline" and Prince's "When Doves Cry."
 Widely agreed to be the greatest year for pop a generation ago, 1984 offered amazing variety on vinyl and represented a cultural peak for Top 40 radio.

 But of course, I'm also talking about 2012, the year of Psy's "Gangnam Style," fun.'s "We Are Young," Carly Rae Jepsen's "Call Me Maybe" and Gotye's "Somebody That I Used to Know."
 The last three of these songs were, according to Billboard magazine, the top three songs of the year.
 All four songs (especially Psy's) commanded our conversation largely via YouTube and iTunes, more than the radio, which caught onto them late.